huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 * `logging` - (Optional, Map) A settings of bucket logging (documented below).

 * `quota` - (Optional, Int) Specifies bucket storage quota.
 Must be a positive integer in the unit of byte.
   The maximum storage quota is 2<sup>63</sup> – 1 bytes.
 The default bucket storage quota is 0, indicating that the bucket storage quota is not limited.

 * `website` - (Optional, List) A website object (documented below).

 * `cors_rule` - (Optional, List) A rule of Cross-Origin Resource Sharing (documented below).

 * `lifecycle_rule` - (Optional, List) A configuration of object lifecycle management (documented below).

-* `force_destroy` - (Optional, Bool) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
+* `force_destroy` - (Optional, Bool) A boolean that indicates all objects should be deleted from the bucket, so that the bucket can be destroyed without error.
 Default to `false`.

-* `region` - (Optional, String, ForceNew) Specified the region where this bucket will be created.
+* `region` - (Optional, String, ForceNew) Specifies the region where this bucket will be created.
   If not specified, used the region by the provider.
+Changing this will create a new bucket.

+* `multi_az` - (Optional, Bool, ForceNew) Whether enable the multi-AZ mode for the bucket.
+  When the multi-AZ mode is enabled, data in the bucket is duplicated and stored in multiple AZs.

+  -> **NOTE:** Once a bucket is created, you cannot enable or disable the multi-AZ mode.
+  Changing this will create a new bucket, but the name of a deleted bucket can be reused for another bucket at least 30 minutes after the deletion.
+Exercise caution when changing this field.

-* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the OBS bucket.
-Changing this creates a OBS bucket.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the OBS bucket.
+  Changing this will create a new bucket.

 The `logging` object supports the following: